Kunal8195/signzy/README.md

    now open some more terminal in this way and start chatting.

     you can also send the command, just send command instead of messages

+   To run the command just type
+     Run: mkdir kunal
+     Run: ls
+     Run: any command